david-schaller/AsymmeTree/development notes/implemented.md

 ### Theory review

-The theory in `Math and Algorithms.md` is detailed enough to guide the next implementation step.
-The main objects are present: the host-symbiont scenario, the auxiliary tree `T_A`, the growing branch map `kappa`, inverse maps `gamma` and `gamma_prime`, the host-inclusive map `gamma^*`, and the current system-level rules for loss-rate refresh and transfer restriction.
+The theory in `Math and Algorithms.md` is now consistent enough to map directly into code.
+The main objects are all present in both places: the host-symbiont scenario, the auxiliary tree `T_A`, the growing branch map `kappa`, the symbiont-only inverse map `gamma'`, the host-inclusive map `gamma^*`, and the system-level rules for loss-rate refresh and transfer restriction.

-There are a few translation points to keep in mind before translating it directly into code:

-- The theory now distinguishes the symbiont-only inverse map `gamma'` from the host-inclusive auxiliary map `gamma^*`.
-The next code pass should mirror that distinction explicitly instead of overloading one helper for both notions.
-- The notation for edges should be normalized for the implementation.
-The code represents an edge by its lower node in most places, while the math alternates between edge pairs and lower-node shorthand.
-- The interactor classes are now secondary: they still describe overlap structure, but the theory no longer uses them as the primary mechanism for loss-rate updates.
-The next code pass should keep them, if at all, as optional diagnostics rather than as the core rate path.
+The most important theory-to-code alignments are now in place:

+- The code now mirrors the distinction between symbiont-only `gamma'` and host-inclusive `gamma^*` via `_gamma_prime_at()` and `_gamma_star_at()`.
-- The loss-rate rule should be translated into code-facing host-system summaries: per-host counts, `M`, `N`, activation only when `N > 1`, and an optional crowding cap kept in reserve.
+- The loss-rate rule is implemented through host-system summaries with `M`, `N`, optional `crowding_cap`, and activation only when `N > 1`.
-- The transfer restriction for class C0 is now a hard host-system constraint in the theory, so the next code pass should filter recipient branches by host-system membership before any optional distance-bias weighting is applied.
+- The C0 transfer rule is implemented as a hard same-host-system filter before any optional distance-bias weighting is applied.
+- The interactor classes remain useful for describing overlap structure, but they are no longer the primary mechanism for loss-rate updates.

 ### Code review

-The prototype is now partly complete with respect to the theory:
+The prototype now covers the main theory path:

 - `asymmetree.hologenome.hologenome_simulation.HologenomeSimulator` simulates symbiont trees inside
   host trees, creates one auxiliary tree per pair, simulates gene trees inside the auxiliary trees, and stores full/pruned as well as host/symbiont component trees.
-- `create_auxiliary_tree()` now follows the intended auxiliary-tree root shape `0_A -> rho_A -> {rho_H, 0_S}` and marks the symbiont planted root as a transfer event.
+- `create_auxiliary_tree()` follows the intended auxiliary-tree root shape `0_A -> rho_A -> {rho_H, 0_S}` and marks the symbiont planted root as a transfer event.
-- `asymmetree.holoevolve.genes.GeneTreeSimulator` already has active gene branches with branch-specific DTLG rates, and `_get_branch_and_type()` samples from the branch-specific totals.
-- `species2genes` in `holoevolve.genes` is already the active inverse of `kappa` for the current growing branches, although it is not named as `gamma`.
+- `species2genes` in `holoevolve.genes` remains the active inverse of `kappa` for the current growing branches.
-- `GeneTreeSimulator` now builds `gamma_prime` from annotated auxiliary-tree edges and collects active interactors in the six classes `A0`, `A1`, `A2`, `B0`, `B1`, and `B2`.
+- `GeneTreeSimulator` builds `gamma_prime` from annotated auxiliary-tree edges, derives a host-inclusive live view through `_gamma_star_at()`, and keeps the six interactor classes as secondary/debugging structure.
+- Each active gene branch now stores both `base_loss_rate` and effective `loss_rate`, and the simulator refreshes effective loss hazards from current host-system summaries after initialization, speciation, duplication, loss, HGT, and gene conversion.
+- `_sample_recipient()` now filters coexisting recipient branches to the donor host system before applying additive or replacing transfer distance bias.

 The remaining missing steps are:

-- Add host-system summary helpers and refresh loss rates from current `gamma` / `gamma_prime` counts instead of from per-class interactor weights.
-- Update transfer-recipient sampling with the C0 host-system restriction.
 - Add focused tests for auxiliary-tree shape, inverse maps, host-system rate refresh, and transfer restriction.
-Interactor-class tests can remain as secondary structural checks.
+- Decide later whether the legacy interactor-based helpers should stay as diagnostics or be removed entirely from production code.

-The hardest translation point is that reconciliation edges are stored as node attributes and often encoded by lower-node labels or label tuples.
-The implementation should introduce small helper functions that normalize "edge-like" values before comparing them.
+The hardest translation point remains that reconciliation edges are stored as node attributes and often encoded by lower-node labels or label tuples.
+The normalization helpers introduced around `gamma_prime` are still the key tool for keeping those comparisons consistent.

 ### AI Implementation Notes

-The math is now coherent enough to implement directly.
-Edge normalization is already in place for `gamma_prime` and interactor collection; the next code pass should reuse those helpers to build host-system summaries, derive a host-inclusive view matching `gamma_t^*`, and enforce the C0 recipient filter.
+The host-system rate refactor is now implemented in `holoevolve.genes`.
+A local `py_compile` syntax check passed, but I could not run a runtime simulator smoke test here because `tralda` is not installed in this workspace.

 ## Correct Auxiliary Tree In Code